 Are there industry-specific working capital solutions available?

 Many lenders offer tailored working capital solutions for specific industries, such as construction, healthcare, or e-commerce, addressing each sector's unique cash flow challenges and opportunities.
+These allow business owners to avoid equity capital investors, thereby diluting ownership.

 What role does technology play in modern working capital solutions?